Vehicle accessory wiring and capacity

 1. Should the two (50a) anderson plugs (caravan and caravan ESC) both be 6 B&S or is 6mm wiring

 suffice?
-(I see some 6mm wiring on Ebay is 50amp rated - a little confused here ).
+(I see some 6mm wiring on Ebay is 50amp rated - a little confused here :confused: ).
 They

 will not be wired to the fuse block.